sfdcbrewery/sriharideep.github.io/_posts/2018-08-15-SalesforceLightningLockerServiceContainer.md

 ![_config.yml]({{ site.baseurl }}/images/Locker/Lockerh.jpg)

 ## Introduction
 In this blog post, let’s discuss how to build secure applications using Lightning Component framework.
-Today, we can build application using Salesforce components, third-party components and even own custom components built from scratch.
+Today, we can build applications using Salesforce components, third-party components and even our own custom components built from scratch.
 We are always tempted to use DOM manipulation third party libraries like jQuery to ease the development.
 Today Lightning Component Framework is abstract enough to take over DOM manipulation libraries like jQuery leading to more robust and maintainable code.
 We can also question ourselves using the UI libraries like Bootstrap which lack the Lightning identity hindering the Salesforce user experience.
 Lightning Component Framework offer out of the box tightly coupled components easing the whole application development process on Salesforce on par with MVC frameworks like AnglarJS and ReactJS.
 It is always important to avoid the security exploits caused by improper level of component isolation.
 Without the right level of isolation, a vulnerability in one component can provide access to sensitive data in other components and jeopardize the security of the entire system.
 To tackle this Lightning Component Framework provides two isolation mechanisms: LockerService and the Lightning Container Component.

 ## What is LockerService Isolation?
 LockerService ensures a component can only traverse the DOM and access elements created by a component in the same namespace.
 This behavior prevents the anti-pattern of reaching into DOM elements owned by components in another namespace.
 Apart from the namespace based restrictions, Locker Service also enforces JavaScript ES5 strict mode and Content Security Policy (CSP) ensuring XSS free safe and best code.